stacks-network/sbtc-developer-release/devenv/README.md

 ## TODO

 - Why does it take stacks so long to start mining blocks?
-- Deploy Romeo to devnet, and document
+- Write a wrapper to wait for the stacks API to populate before running romeo
 - Investigate Docker Compose Fragment and Extensions.
 - Add Bridge webapp and API